ooddle

 The Sleep and Food Layer

 You cannot out-breathe chronic sleep deprivation.
 You cannot out-meditate skipped meals.
 The reason your patience runs out at 4 p.m. is often that you have not eaten enough protein since 7 a.m. and your blood sugar is on the floor.
+Protein-forward breakfast.
+A real lunch, not just kid leftovers.
+Water before coffee.
+These are not glamorous tools, but they do more for your patience than any breathing technique.

 How ooddle Helps

 At ooddle, we built a system for parents who do not have time to engineer their own wellness routine.
 Our Mind pillar focuses on micro-regulations that fit into 30-second windows.
 Our Recovery pillar adapts to broken sleep instead of pretending you can get a perfect 8 hours.
+The Metabolic pillar reminds you to eat real food at real intervals so your blood sugar is not the silent reason you snapped at bedtime.

 You answer a quick onboarding, and we generate a protocol that respects your reality.
 We send a one-tap regulation prompt during your typical stress windows.
 We track which tools actually work for you and lean into those.
 Explorer is free.
-Core is $29 per month if you want full personalization.
-Pass at $79 per month is coming soon for parents who want a deeper integrated plan.
+Core is $12 per month if you want full personalization.
+Pass at $39 per month is coming soon for parents who want a deeper integrated plan.

 You are not a bad parent.
 You are a tired one.
 The tools above will not make the chaos disappear, but they will give you back enough nervous system bandwidth to stay the parent you want to be, more often.